wayne1116/2019-Google-KickStart/RoundD/README.md

 **Take clockwise guests for example:**

 - At first, we make clockwise guests having the same initial positions in the same group, and also maintain a mapping from guests to group.
-(Code Line: 46-49)
+(Code line: 46-49)

 - record the positions of groups.
-(Code Line: 57-63)
+(Code line: 57-63)

+- Consider the case when M time is greater than N consulates, we need to:

 -